cloudprober/cloudprober/docs/content/_readme.md

      re-deployment.

 *   Low footprint.
-Cloudprober takes advantage of the Go's concurrency paradigms, and makes the best use of processing power.
+Cloudprober takes advantage of the Go's concurrency paradigms, and makes the best use of available processing power.

 *   Extensible architecture.
 Cloudprober can be easily extended along most of the dimensions.
 Adding support for other Cloud targets, monitoring systems